SDP406 Academic Writing and publishing

 To increase participants` understanding of what scholarly writing is all about, and of how they can become more effective academic writers.
 To increase participants´ knowledge of academic publishing.

-The course follows an interactive workshop format, with lectures, full group and small group discussions and exercises, working with a partner, and self study.
+The course follows an interactive workshop format, with lectures, full group and small group discussions and exercises, working with a partner, self study, and an individual tutorial.

 The course reading has been selected to raise quite different issues about good writing practices, about adopting a self-critical approach, about editing, and about writing with style.
 In each case one or two chapters have been selected from a book.
 All of them are quite short and well written, so they may not take as long to read as you think.
 Hopefully, you will be inspired to read further!